'A feeling of magic and mystery': Art workshops at Bamff Estate

 “In our workshops there are no wrong answers to these sorts of question.”

-Ultimately, Bebe sees the workshops are an opportunity to get together with friends and make new ones outdoors in wild and beautiful settings.
+Ultimately, Bebe sees the workshops as an opportunity to get together with friends and make new ones outdoors in wild and beautiful settings.

 “The sessions are designed to foster independent skills, a creative use of media and a love of the natural world,” she adds.